 My family is a big fan of sweet and sour dishes, and over time, I have accumulated quite a bit of sweet and sour recipes.
 If you are the same, you may want to try my other sweet and sour dishes too.

 Chicken and Lychee in Sweet and Sour Sauce

-- 500 gram skinless boneless chicken breast (Indonesian: ayam dada), cut into thin slices
+- 500 gram skinless boneless chicken thigh, cut into bite-sizes

 - 1/2 teaspoon salt